Vedantsahai18/CSE582-NLP-Assignment2-986195304/README.md

 2. LSTM-Classification.ipynb

-This notebook contains the implementation of the LSTM layers on the provided dataset with two different activation function which is SIgmoid+TanH and ReLU
+This notebook contains the implementation of the LSTM layers on the provided dataset with two different activation function which is Sigmoid+TanH and Sigmoid+ReLU

 ## References